replaceitem/carpet-discarpet/docs/pages/schemas/components/component.md

 |------------:|:-------|:-----------------------------------------------|
 | `component` | String | The [type](#component-types) of the component. |

-Values from the used schema must be included, like so:
+Values from the used component type must be included, like so:

 ```sc
 component = {